 Include a high protein food at each meal to get what you need to feel full and maintain muscle mass.

 5 Delicious High Protein Foods to Eat

 Selecting leaner cuts of meat and increasing portion sizes slightly can significantly boost the protein content of your meal.

 What’s more, your meal may even end up being lower in calories.
-For example, compare these two steaks:

 Choosing leaner cuts of meat and slightly larger portions is an easy way to increase your protein intake.